FameDoze2point0/sokoscape-Game/README.md

 <br><br>

 <p>If you download this program, you could find some problems.
 Indeed, there is a memory leak (I think due to the display of textures) that we close automatically at a moment.
-Moreover, we didn't have a lot of time to make this project (1 week per step) and by the way I'm a student.
-If you have questions or suggestions or even corrections, don't hesitate.</p>
+Moreover, we didn't have a lot of time to make this project (1 week per step) and by the way I'm student.
+If you have questions, suggestions or even corrections, don't hesitate. 😃</p>